-To separate fact from fiction, we tapped scientist and trichologist (hair and scalp specialist) Dr. Dominic Burg, who's here to break down the science behind baking soda and apple cider vinegar mixtures, the effects they have on your hair, and the ingredients you should be looking for when it comes to hair and scalp health.
+To separate fact from fiction, we tapped scientist and trichologist Dr. Dominic Burg, who breaks down the science behind baking soda, the effects it has on your hair, and the ingredients you should be looking for when it comes to hair and scalp health.

 Meet the Expert

 Dr. Dominic Burg is the chief scientist, hair biologist, microbiologist, and trichologist for évolis Professional.
 He has expertise in hair and scalp biology, more specifically in hair cycle signaling.

 Main benefits: Resets your scalp's pH, decreases dandruff and scalp irritation, helps with scalp dryness.

 Who should use it: People with fine, limp hair.

 Don't use with: Apple cider vinegar can be used after applying baking soda, but they should not be mixed.